Concerning CoVid-19 and La Nuit

 La Nuit Trail Run (The Night, in French)

 La Nuit is a moderate to difficult trail race due to the terrian.
 The trails have a variety of tracks ranging from straight up to switch back, straight down with some twists and turns, and then to flat and steady ups and downs.
 Runners traverse through forested areas, around a pond, and some grass land type areas.
 Many of the trails have steps made of rock or wood beams, and the trails consist of rock, mulch, dirt, and small gravel.
-The 5k and 10k are held at dusk, so there is some visibility on the trails.
-The 3, 6, and 9 hour races are after dark.
-Though dark is a intimidating challenge to runners, it is certainly cooler at night!
-But this is the perfect park for night running.
-The race takes place in a fairly contained and small nature preserve, with all trails within a mile or two of the starting line.
+This is the perfect park for night running, with all trails within a mile or two of the starting line.
 The trails are well marked with reflective signs and ropes, and the same 3.5 mile loop is repeated through the night so runners do get familiar with the route-it is a strenuous one!
 I think the greatest number of miles ran in our 9 hour has been around 40 miles.

-*You need to sign up before July 20, 2019 to be able to order a tshirt.
+*You need to sign up before July 19, 2020 to be able to order a t-shirt.

-*Walk-up registration on the day of the run, but t-shirts are not guaranteed.
+*Walk-up registration on the day of the run.

 *There is one Aide station located at the start/finish line.
 All races will loop back through this area at the end of every 3.2 mile loop.*Restrooms are also at the start/finish line.